ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Pulaski citizen._](https://chroniclingamerica.loc.gov/lccn/sn85033964/1874-12-03/ed-1/seq-4)

 #### 1874-12-03 &middot; Pulaski, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-an artery is cut, compress above
+r.
+If an artery is cut, compress above
 the wound ; if a vein is cut, comprecs
 below.
 If choked, get npon all lours,
 and cough.
 For lig) t burns, dip tbe